makersacademy/chitter-challenge/README.md

 ### What I would do next

+* Move some of the longer if statements in the controller to the model
 * Guard against blank inputs when signing up
 * Ensure user submits a valid email address (check formatting using regex)
-* Fix stubbing in the time unit test to ensure it passess (currently failing because it includes milliseconds)
 * Full test isolation between classes
 * Add hashtag functionality using a many-to-many database relationship
 * Move database connection functions from module to full class
-* Tidy up CSS styling
+* Tidy up CSS styling!!

 ___